MaitreyeeCoolkarni/BitwiseOperators-EXP4-/README.md

   Program 1(Bitwise)

-  Declare and initialize two integer variables, a and b.
+ 1) Declare and initialize two integer variables, a and b.

-  Perform bitwise operations on a and b:
+ 2) Perform bitwise operations on a and b:

-  Compute bitwise AND, OR, XOR, NOT (for both a and b).
+ 3)Compute bitwise AND, OR, XOR, NOT (for both a and b).

-  Compute left shift and right shift for both a and b.
+ 4)Compute left shift and right shift for both a and b.

-   Output the results of all bitwise operations.
+ 5)Output the results of all bitwise operations.

 PROGRAM 2(RESET)